-3. Inflation Report 2012 and 2013 Outlook
+3. Inflation Report 2012 and Outlook for 2013

 It is important to consider the effects of inflation on pension funds to ascertain any real growth in a pension scheme.
 Simply put, if your pension fund return over the tax year exceeds that of inflation your fund has grown in real terms and has maintained purchasing power.